-As revealed by a 1982 corporate primer on carbon dioxide and climate change prepared by its environmental affairs office, Exxon’s management was well aware of the dangers from fossil fuel emissions.
+As revealed by a 1982 corporate primer on carbon dioxide and climate change prepared by its environmental affairs office, Exxon’s management was well aware of the dangers of fossil fuel emissions.
 The report was marked “not to be distributed externally,” but it was “given wide circulation to Exxon management.”
 The report clearly indicated that reducing the impacts of global warming “would require major reductions in fossil fuel combustion.”
-They further knew that failure to do so would result in, “some potentially catastrophic events that must be considered,” the primer said, citing independent experts.
+They further knew that failure to do so would result in “some potentially catastrophic events that must be considered,” the primer said, citing independent experts.
 “Once the effects are measurable, they might not be reversible.”

 Roger Cohen, head of theoretical sciences at Exxon Corporate Research Laboratories, wrote our “ethical responsibility is to permit the publication of our research in the scientific literature…Indeed, to do otherwise would be a breach of Exxon’s public position and ethical credo on honesty and integrity.”

-Rather than heed these warnings, Exxon began investing millions in misinformation and they lobbied to block government action to reduce fossil fuel related emissions.
-Exxon was a founding member of the alliance of large corporations that formed the Global Climate Coalition, to halt government efforts to curb fossil fuel emissions.
+Rather than heed these warnings, Exxon began investing millions in misinformation, and they lobbied to block government action to reduce fossil fuel-related emissions.
+Exxon was a founding member of the alliance of large corporations that formed the Global Climate Coalition to halt government efforts to curb fossil fuel emissions.